greenhacks/general-sandbox/README.md

-## General Sandbox
+# General Sandbox

-This repo contains random scripts used for general coding practice.
+This repo contains starter JS projects and other random scripts used for general coding practice.
 Updates will be made over time.

-# Languages
+## Languages
 - Python (v3.9.10)
+- JavaScript